 With a well sheltered estuary port, Lanildut has always been oriented towards the sea.
 Its name comes from that of Saint Ildut, who, in the Ve century, founded a hermitage near the shore.
 Many small shipowners, or boat owners, have had their beautiful homes built in the parish.
 Very active, the port of Lanildut has specialised in the harvesting of seaweed near the Molène archipelago.
 It has thus become the leading seaweeds port in Europe and supplies several plants producing gelling agents for food or cosmetics.
-In 2014, the commune had 946 inhabitants on its 5.8 km2.
+In 2024, the commune has 962 inhabitants on its 5.8 km2 site.

 The Lanildut sundial

 Seaweeds lower than the foreshore

 Home to the Communauté de Communes du Pays d'Iroise (Pays d'Iroise Community of Communes), Lanrivoaré is a 15 km2 agricultural commune close to St-Renan, with a population of 1,512.
 Here a legend places the martyrdom of 7777 saints during the Ve century.
 Lan Rivoaré ( the monastery of Rivoaré) comes from the name of a hermit whose life could be linked to this legend, probably remembering a later massacre of the population during the Viking incursion of 919.

 The engraved stele of the Cemetery of Saints